project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/install_sbportal.md

         ...
     }

-Once the file is updated with appropriate values, then you can begin with running the application.
+Once the file is updated with appropriate values, then you can proceed with running the application.

 ## Run the Application

-Run the following commands:
+Run the following commands in your console (CLI):
     $ cd {PROJECT-FOLDER}/src/app
     $ node server.js